-At our request, the underwriter has reserved up to ordinary shares, representing % of the ADSs offered by this prospectus, for sale to existing shareholders of the Company ("Reserved Share Investors").
-All of the persons purchasing such ordinary shares must commit to purchase no later than the close of business on the day following the date of this prospectus.
-The number of ADSs available for sale to the general public will be reduced to the extent these persons purchase the reserved ordinary shares.
-Ordinary shares committed to be purchased by such persons that are not so purchased will be reallocated for sale as ADSs to the general public in the offering.
-All such sales of reserved ordinary shares will be made at the initial public offering price per ADS set forth on the cover page of this prospectus, less an underwriting discount of 6.5%.
+In addition, at our request, the underwriters have reserved up to ordinary shares, representing % of the ADSs offered by this prospectus, for sale to investors identified by our directors and management through a directed share program to be administered at our direction by Roth Capital Partners, LLC.
+If and to the extent that these persons purchase ADSs, those purchases will reduce the number of ADSs available for sale to the general public Ordinary shares committed to be purchased by such persons that are not so purchased will be reallocated for sale as ADSs to the general public in the offering.
+All such sales of reserved ordinary shares will be made at the initial public offering price per ADS set forth on the cover page of this prospectus, less an underwriting discount of %.